Kontowicz/Kontowicz.github.io/_posts/2020-09-15-intentional-exercise.md

 ![Invalid request](assets/intentional_exercise/page_invalid.png)

 Nah, that would be too easy, there is nothing.
-I return to source code and read it carefully.
+I return to the source code and read it carefully.
 After that I reconstruct final URL:

 ```
 http://34.94.3.143/fa8af62290/appRoot/flagBearer?&hash=8743a18df6861ced0b7d472b34278dc29abba81b3fa4cf836013426d6256bd5e